patmigliaccio/notion-md-pdf/README.md

 # Conversion completed: ~/Document-Name-XXXXXX-1.pdf
 ```

+## Supported Operating Systems

+Linux 64-bit and Windows 64-bit OS are supported.

+Mac OS X is currently unsupported due to implementation of `wkhtmltopdf`.
+Support to come in a later release.

 ## Contributing

 Feel free to submit a pull request, be respectful, etc. You know the deal!